jsericksk/ChatGPT/README.md

 ## About

-Despite the name, this app does not use unofficial APIs from [ChatGPT](https://chat.openai.com/chat).
+Despite the name, this app does not use [ChatGPT](https://chat.openai.com/chat) APIs.
 The project uses the [OpenAI API](https://beta.openai.com/docs/guides/completion/introduction).
 To use the app, you need to enter your [apiKey](https://beta.openai.com/account/api-keys) to access the API.

 Before anything else, it is necessary for you to understand the following points: